RHN007/Learn-Tech-Web-client-/README.md

-# Website Live Site : Learn tech
+# Website Live Site : Learn Technology in an easy way

-This is the website  [Live Site](https://tech-learn-7bb79.web.app/).
+This is the website  [Learn Tech](https://tech-learn-7bb79.web.app/).

-## Technologies we have used :
+## Technologies I have used :
   * I have used React bootstraps for designing my website ;
   * Used React-Router-Dom
   * Use React Icons